usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 #### 4.10.3 Hall Call Buttons

 Call buttons in elevator lobbies and halls shall be centered at 42 in (1065 mm) above the floor.
 Such call buttons shall have visual signals to indicate when each call is registered and when each call is answered.
 Call buttons shall be a minimum of 3/4 in (19 mm) in the smallest dimension.
 The button designating the up direction shall be on top.
-(See <a href="91standards_figures/fig20.htm" title="Fig. 20">Fig. 20</a>.)
+(See [Fig. 20](#figure20).)
 Buttons shall be raised or flush.
 Objects mounted beneath hall call buttons shall not project into the elevator lobby more than 4 in (100 mm).

+{% figure Figure 20 %}
+{% asset design-standards/fig_20_hoistway.gif alt="figure 20" %}
+{% figcaption %}
+<strong>Hoistway and Elevator Entrances.</strong> Hall call buttons shall be mounted 42 inches (1065 mm) measured from the floor to the centerline between the buttons.
+Hall lanterns shall be mounted 72 inches (1830 mm) minimum measured from the floor to the centerline beteen the up and down indicators.
+Raised and Braille characters on hoistway entrances shall be mounted with the centerline at 60 inches (1525 mm) above the floor.
+Sensors for the required door protective and reopening device shall detect an obstruction passing through the door opening at heights of 5 inches (125 mm), indicated by a dashed line A and 29 inches (735 mm), indicated by a dashed line B. Each is measured from the floor.
+A note indicates, "The automatic door reopening device is activated if an object passes through either line A or line B. Line A and line B represent the vertical locations of the door reopening device not requiring contact."
+{% endfigcaption %}
+{% endfigure %}

 #### 4.10.4 Hall Lanterns

 A visible and audible signal shall be provided at each hoistway entrance to indicate which car is answering a call.
 Audible signals shall sound once for the up direction and twice for the down direction or shall have verbal annunciators that say &quot;up&quot; or &quot;down.&quot; Visible signals shall have the following features:

 1. Hall lantern fixtures shall be mounted so that their centerline is at least 72 in (1830 mm) above the lobby floor.
-(See <a href="91standards_figures/fig20.htm" title="Fig. 20">Fig. 20</a>.)
+(See [Fig. 20](#figure20).)
 2. Visual elements shall be at least 2-1/2 in (64 mm) in the smallest dimension.
 3. Signals shall be visible from the vicinity of the hall call button (see Fig. 20).
 In-car lanterns located in cars, visible from the vicinity of hall call buttons, and conforming to the above requirements, shall be acceptable.

 #### 4.10.5 Raised and Braille Characters on Hoistway Entrances

 All elevator hoistway entrances shall have raised and Braille floor designations provided on both jambs.
 The centerline of the characters shall be 60 in (1525 mm) above finish floor.
 Such characters shall be 2 in (50 mm) high and shall comply with 4.30.4.
 Permanently applied plates are acceptable if they are permanently fixed to the jambs.
-(See <a href="91standards_figures/fig20.htm"  title="Fig. 20">Fig. 20</a>.)
+(See [Fig. 20](#figure20).)

 #### 4.10.6\* Door Protective and Reopening Device

 Elevator doors shall open and close automatically.
 They shall be provided with a reopening device that will stop and reopen a car door and hoistway door automatically if the door becomes obstructed by an object or person.
-The device shall be capable of completing these operations without requiring contact for an obstruction passing through the opening at heights of 5 in and 29 in (125 mm and 735 mm) above finish floor (See <a href="91standards_figures/fig20.htm" title="Fig. 20">Fig. 20</a>).
+The device shall be capable of completing these operations without requiring contact for an obstruction passing through the opening at heights of 5 in and 29 in (125 mm and 735 mm) above finish floor (See [Fig. 20](#figure20)).
 Door reopening devices shall remain effective for at least 20 seconds.
 After such an interval, doors may close in accordance with the requirements of ASME A17.1-1990.

 #### 4.10.7\* Door and Signal Timing for Hall Calls

 The minimum acceptable time from notification that a car is answering a call until the doors of that car start to close shall be calculated from the following equation:
 >T = D/(1.5 ft/s) or T = D/(445 mm/s)
-<br/>where T total time in seconds and D distance (in feet or millimeters) from a point in the lobby or corridor 60 in (1525 mm) directly in front of the farthest call button controlling that car to the centerline of its hoistway door (see <a href="91standards_figures/fig21.htm" title="Fig. 21">Fig. 21</a>).
+<br/>where T total time in seconds and D distance (in feet or millimeters) from a point in the lobby or corridor 60 in (1525 mm) directly in front of the farthest call button controlling that car to the centerline of its hoistway door (see [Fig. 21](#figure21)).
 For cars with in-car lanterns, T begins when the lantern is visible from the vicinity of hall call buttons and an audible signal is sounded.
 The minimum acceptable notification time shall be 5 seconds.

+{% figure Figure 21 %}
+{% asset design-standards/fig_21_graph_of_timing_eq.gif alt="figure 21" %}
+{% figcaption %}
+<strong>Graph of Timing Equation.</strong> The y axis is T, time in seconds and the x axis is D, distance in feet.
+The "Acceptable" range is above a line on the graph indicated as follows: If D = 5 to 8 feet, then T = 5 seconds.
+If D = 8 to 18 feet, T increases at approximately 1:1 with the end of the line at D = 18 feet and T = 12 seconds.
+The maximum value shown for T is 13 seconds and for D is 18 feet.
+Values below the line on the graph are indicated as "Unacceptable."
+{% endfigcaption %}
+{% endfigure %}

 #### 4.10.8 Door Delay for Car Calls